quixio/quix-streams/docs/processing.md

 # Or
 sdf = sdf[sdf.apply(lambda value: value['temperature'] > 60)]

-# Multiple conditions can also be combined via binary operators
+# Multiple conditions can also be combined using binary operators
 sdf = sdf[(sdf['temperature'] > 60) & (sdf['country'] == 'US')]
 # Or
 sdf = sdf[